Oppo says it will soon start selling Android phones in New Zealand.

 Oppo in New Zealand

-Oppo has yet to reveal the R9s NZ price, but it is likely to be as competitive.
+Oppo has yet to announce the R9s NZ price, but it is likely to be as competitive.
 In Australia is sells for A$600 at JB Hifi.
 In that country Oppo phones also sell with plans through Woolworths supermarkets.

 While the company is not saying who it will partner with in New Zealand, local JB Hifi executives were at the Australia launch and there were hints of a Woolworths-like retail tie-up here.